Openet-Labs/machine-learning/auto-scaling/README.md

 This use case showcases rective and predictive scaling of VNFs.
 We use [Apache Spark](http://spark.apache.org/) as our engine.

 It supports scaling based on the following:
-* Cpu Utilization %
+1. CPU Utilization %
-* Memory Utilization %
+2. Memory Utilization %
-* Vnfcs
+3. Vnfc count

 Using this Repo
 ------------------